richelbilderbeek/R-CodingStandard/R-CodingStandard.md

 ### References

- * [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml): `Do not terminate your lines with semicolons or use semicolons to put more than one command on the same line`
+ * Google's R Style Guide: `Do not terminate your lines with semicolons or use semicolons to put more than one command on the same line`

-## G.6: Prefer using S3 over S4
+## G.8: Prefer using S3 over S4

 ```
 [Example here]